-The Respite Assistance Funds are mandated solely to provide respite care and diagnostic services to those with Alzheimer's disease or a related disorder, as determined by a physician's statement of diagnosis.
+The Respite Assistance Funds are mandated solely to provide respite care to those with Alzheimer's disease or a related disorder.
 Up to 10 percent of the allocated funding may be used to defray administrative expenses, including the costs of telephone, postage, and supplies.
-Allocations for each AAA will be calculated using the intra-state funding formula.